divnix/nix-book/src/ch05-02-functions.md

 # Functions

-Nix only has unary functions: functions are only able to take one parameter.
+Nix only has unary functions: unary functions are functions which only accept one parameter.
 However, in combination with [uncurrying](https://en.wikipedia.org/wiki/currying), you can create functions which take an arbitrary number of parameters.